microsoft/onnxruntime/docs/reference/ort-format-models.md

 In a reduced size build (an [extended minimal build](../build/custom.md#minimal-build)), only enough implementation to support (2) is included, reducing the graph optimizers' binary size.

 Note that saving runtime optimizations is optional.
-Alternatively, it is possible to save a fully optimized ORT format model, but the graph's optimizations would be more hardware-dependent and less flexible at runtime.
+Alternatively, it is possible to save a fully optimized ORT format model, but the graph's optimizations may be hardware-dependent and less flexible at runtime.

 ## Convert ONNX models to ORT format